excelsimon/ReinforcementLearning/README.md

 # ReinforcementLearning
-Algorithms and practice of RL
+Algorithms and practices of RL